 “It’s been really challenging to get the appropriate personal protective equipment (PPE) for our staff." said Dara Koppelman, Chief Nursing Officer for Mary’s Center, a nonprofit healthcare and social services provider in Washington, D.C.

 With an online store like Amazon Business, providers can consolidate alternate and non-contract spend through a single purchasing channel, saving time when responding to critical care needs.
 In response to the pandemic, we leveraged our global supplier network and current sellers to source more than 100 million products for healthcare workers and those on the front lines.
-Supplies have been sent to over half of the top-100 hospital systems in the country.
+Supplies have been sent to 92 of the 100 largest hospital systems in the country.

 "While it has been difficult to get these supplies quickly with other vendors, through Amazon Business' COVID-19 Supplies store, we’re getting what we need quickly, such as N95 respirators, surgical masks, gowns, face shields, gloves, and even sanitizer and disinfectant wipes.
 The supplies we are getting from Amazon Business are high quality, and at reasonable prices,” Koppelman continued.

 Some healthcare organizations, already beleaguered from the pandemic, now also face budget cuts.
 At EvergreenHealth Medical Center, the first US hospital to identify a COVID-19 outbreak, expected revenue is down $20 million.
 Unplanned spending on personal protective equipment (PPE) and related costs at the center totals more than $3 million.
 UW Medicine, also at the forefront of the national coronavirus response, faces a $500 million shortfall with looming staff cuts and furloughs.